The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

-Nevertheless, the X-shooter spectrum from 2016 reveals dramatic changes.
+The X-shooter spectrum from 2016 reveals dramatic changes (Fig.~\ref{fig:fig_spec_comparison} and Extended Data Fig.~\ref{fig:fig_spec_2016_2021_Ha_and_Ca_triplet}).
 The TiO bands have completely disappeared, and double-peaked and asymmetric emission lines dominate the spectrum.
 The only absorption lines in the optical range are K~\textsc{i} $\lambda\lambda$7665 and 7699, and Na~\textsc{i} $\lambda\lambda$5890 and 5896.
-The forbidden transitions found are from [Fe~\textsc{ii}], [N~\textsc{i}] $\lambda\lambda$5198, 10398 and 10407, [N~\textsc{ii}] $\lambda\lambda$6548 and 6583, [S~\textsc{ii}] $\lambda\lambda$6716 and 6731, [O~\textsc{i}] $\lambda\lambda$6300 and 6364 and [Ca~\textsc{ii}] $\lambda\lambda$7291 and 7324, while the majority of permitted transitions arise from Fe~\textsc{i}, Fe~\textsc{ii}, Ni~\textsc{i} and Ti~\textsc{i}.
+We detect the same forbidden transitions as in 2007, plus several [Fe~\textsc{ii}] lines and the [Ca~\textsc{ii}] $\lambda\lambda$7291 and 7324 doublet (Extended Data Fig.~\ref{fig:fig_forbidden}).
+The majority of permitted transitions arise from Fe~\textsc{i}, Fe~\textsc{ii}, Ni~\textsc{i} and Ti~\textsc{i}.
 Additionally, the Ca~\textsc{ii} triplet and H$\alpha$ are double-peaked, while the Paschen series and He~\textsc{i} $\lambda$6678 show asymmetric emission.
 Notably, the O~\textsc{i} triplet $\lambda$8446 is in emission, while the O~\textsc{i} triplet $\lambda$7774 is barely in absorption.